A 3 hour training event with Sharon Morello, BSN, RN

 SOR Scholarship Application

-Fee: $25, NBCC add $5.
-Lunch will be on your own.
+Fee: $25; *NBCC add $5.
 Scholarships are available for this training.
-Please apply using the SOR scholarship application link above.
-For registration and scholarship information contact: 603-225-7060 firstname.lastname@example.org
+Please apply using the SOR Scholarship application.
+For registration & scholarship information contact: 603-225-7060, firstname.lastname@example.org

 3 Contact Hours Available